The Debt Free Guys™ best money hacks

 9. Using the saver’s tax credit

 The Saver’s Credit may take up to $2,000 off the tax bill.
 Instead of taking a tax deduction on your individual IRA or company-sponsored retirement account contributions, file for the Saver’s Credit.
-Tax credits are better than deductions because they’re dollar-for-dollar reduction in your taxes.
+Tax credits are better than deductions because they’re a dollar-for-dollar reduction in your taxes.
 Talk with your accountant to see if this is right for you.

 10. Going plastic